8 Bronchitis Medications Your Doctor May Prescribe

 2. Anti-inflammatories

 Anti-inflammatories, like ibuprofen, are indicated to reduce bronchial inflammation from acute bronchitis.
-They can help to relieve symptoms such as headaches or body aches.
+They can help relieve symptoms such as headache or muscle aches.

 3. Mucolytics

-Mucolytics, such as acetylcysteine or bromhexine, may be prescribed by your doctor to help relieve coughs.
+Mucolytics, such as acetylcysteine, may be prescribed by your doctor to help relieve coughs.
 They act by liquefying the phlegm and promoting its elimination.

 Furthermore, you should drink plenty of water when taking mucolytics to make this medicine more effective, as increased water intake can thin the mucus and eliminate it more easily.